Open-Scholarship-Community-Galway/Open-Scholarship-Community-Galway.github.io/join.md

 Join the OSCG!
 It is free, it is awesome!
 Being a member means you are an open science enthusiast/advocate/super hero, want to join the discussion, and help promote open science practices in your community.

 # How to join?
 You can join by using GIT/GitHub as described below (New to GIT? see these [learning resources](https://help.github.com/articles/git-and-github-learning-resources/) and this [10 min.
 GIT tutorial](https://try.github.io/levels/1/challenges/1)).
-Alternatively you can email the following to `kmoerman [@] mit [dot] edu`:
+Alternatively you can email the following to [kevin.moerman@nuigalway.ie](mailto:kevin.moerman@nuigalway.ie)`:
 1. A profile picture
 2. The information listed in the below [``template``](#YML_template).
 Be sure to shoot that e-mail address a reminder if you do not receive a reply.